The power of employee experience management in driving business success

 Ultimately, the employee lifecycle ends when they leave the company.
 Whether this is their decision or the company’s, it’s important to bake in a period of feedback and reflection in order to end the employee experience positively.

-Consider your exit interview process, and what support you have in place for employees if it’s the organization’s decision to terminate their contract.
+Consider your exit interview process, and what support you have in place for employees if it’s the organisation’s decision to terminate their contract.
 Remember that past employees can have a big influence on a company’s brand, and giving them a positive offboarding experience helps to ensure that they continue to view the business in a good light.

 Improving employee experience - practical tips and examples